What

 glandular tissue).

-disease is a common problem in developed western
+esophageal reflux disease is a common problem in developed western

 countries, especially in the United States, with approx.